 The newest commuter fad is the electric scooter.
 Teens can benefit from this craze too, using it to get from home to school to after-school activities to work.
 You should make sure your teen wears a helmet and reflective clothing and uses the scooter responsibly.

-Our preferred scooter is the Voyager Ion Foldable Electric Scooter, which runs for $178.
+Our preferred scooter is the Voyager Ion Foldable Electric Scooter.
 The Voyager, which has a weight limit of 220 pounds, can take you seven miles on a single charge.
 It’s foldable and weighs 18 pounds.
 It comes with a built-in LED headlight, a blinking tail light, and a display that shows speed and battery level.
 It fully charges in four hours.

 A digital action camera captures your teen’s adventures.
 You attach it to a helmet or a surfboard or a bicycle, and with voice activation, you command the camera to start recording.

-We like the GoPro Hero, which is waterproof and runs for $183.
+We like the GoPro Hero, which is waterproof.
 The Hero links to the GoPro app, which allows you to share your videos on social media.
 You can also control the camera remotely via your smartphone.
 The images offload automatically from the Hero to your phone as well.

 Even though the Hero is small, it can capture 1440p and 1080p video and 10MP images.